tusharbhalla/GettingAndCleaningData/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Refer to the CodeBook.md file for how the analysis was perfomed.